YutongDaisyHe/GPT-Recipe/README.md

 ## 🌟 Features

-- **Personalized Content**: Get recipes that align with your tastes and preferences.
+- **Personalized Content**: Receive recipes tailored to your specific tastes and preferences.
-- **Diverse Sources**: Aggregates recipes from a wide range of reputable sources.
+- **Diverse Sources**: Access recipes from a wide range of reputable sources.
-- **Engaging Design**: Enjoy a visually appealing layout and design.
+- **Engaging Design**: Enjoy a visually appealing and well-organized recipe layout.
-- **Quality Assurance**: Rigorous editing ensures reliable and accurate recipe instructions.
+- **Quality Assurance**: Benefit from rigorous editing that ensures reliable and accurate recipe instructions.
-- **User-Friendly Interface**: Easy-to-use platform for setting preferences and receiving your recipe book.
+- **User-Friendly Interface**: Use an easy-to-navigate platform to set your preferences and receive your personalized recipe book.

 ## 🛠️ How It Works

-1. **Setting Preferences**: Users input their interests, preferred ingredients, and cuisine types.
+1. **Setting Preferences**: Users input keywords for recipes, including interests, preferred ingredients, and cuisine types.
-2. **Automated Curation**: The Search and Curator Agents find and select recipes.
+2. **Automated Curation**: The Search and Curator Agents find and select the most relevant recipes.
-3. **Content Creation**: The Writer Agent drafts recipes, which are then designed by the Designer Agent.
+3. **Content Creation**: The Writer Agent drafts the recipes, and the Designer Agent designs them.
-4. **Recipe Book Design**: The Editor Agent reviews and finalizes the content.
+4. **Recipe Book Design**: The Editor Agent reviews and finalizes the recipe book content.
-5. **Delivery**: Users receive their personalized recipe book in their mailbox.
+5. **Delivery**: Users receive their personalized recipe book.

 ## 🚀 Getting Started